-The Kentucky Orff-Schulwerk Association will award one scholarship in the amount of $575 for the purpose of enhancing the educational knowledge and skills of the recipient in the teachings of Orff Schulwerk.
+The Kentucky Orff-Schulwerk Association awards one scholarship in the amount of $575 for the purpose of enhancing the educational knowledge and skills of the recipient in the teachings of Orff Schulwerk.
 Sometimes an additional scholarship is awarded pending available funds.

 Applicants must be a member of KOSA for the minimum of one year.
 This includes college students who became a member using the student discount.